Hush (character): Hush character arc

 In their attempt to destroy Batman, Hush and the Riddler manipulated several other villains into unwillingly helping them.
 These included the Joker, Harley Quinn, Two-Face, Poison Ivy, Scarecrow, Killer Croc and Clayface.
 They even manipulated some of Batman's closest allies (Superman, Huntress, and Catwoman) against the Dark Knight, utilizing such methods as Poison Ivy using her pheromones to control the Man of Steel and Catwoman and Hush's seemingly benevolent funding of Huntress's vigilante activities.
 Part of their plot included fooling Bruce into believing the Joker had murdered Tommy; Clayface shapeshifted into Tommy's corpse to create this illusion.

 With these villains as their pawns, Hush and the Riddler set up an elaborate plot against Batman.
 Jason Todd, who was believed to be dead for years, entered the pact with the villains and gave them insights on how Batman thought.
 Using the shapeshifting abilities of Clayface, they created a decoy of the former Robin; Hush collaborated with Riddler, Todd, and Clayface to use the Dark Knight's guilt over his ward's apparent death against him at Todd's gravesite.

 Around this time, Hush cured the disfigured Harold Allnut, a longtime associate of Batman.
 In return, Harold 'bugged' the Batcave with several devices that altered Batman's mind, but nevertheless remained loyal to the Caped Crusader; he was certain that Batman would triumph over whatever followed.
 Hush then killed Harold in front of Batman, and immediately engaged the Dark Knight in battle.
 Batman was at first disoriented by Hush's quoting of Aristotle, prompting him to briefly wonder if Hush is Maxie Zeus.
 He noticed that Hush used Deadshot's two-gun fighting style, and theorized that he was either the assassin himself or one of his protégés.

 When Tommy finally revealed himself to a worn-out Batman, the Dark Knight was saved only by the intervention of Harvey Dent, whose Two-Face persona had been unwittingly wiped out by Tommy when he repaired Dent's disfigured face.
 Once again on the side of the law, Dent shot Hush twice, throwing him off a bridge.
 Although Batman was sure that Hush was his childhood friend Thomas Elliot, he was not able to unmask him.

 In 2022, a 20th anniversary edition trade paperback of the original Hush storyline contained a newly produced epilogue.
 Written and drawn by the original authors Jeph Loeb and Jim Lee, it detailed how Hush escaped to an air pocket in a sunken boat at the bottom of the Gotham river after his defeat on the bridge.
-After performing surgery on himself to remove the two bullets from Harvey Dent's gun, Hush is shown to crawl ashore only to run into Harley Quinn and the Joker, who puts a gun to his head.
-The epilogue then ends with a To Be Continued.
+After performing surgery on himself to remove the two bullets from Harvey Dent's gun, Hush crawls ashore, only to run into Harley Quinn and the Joker, who puts a gun to his head.